 I Don’t Know What Career I Want!

 Don’t worry!
-In the words of Michael Jackson, “you are not alone.”
-In fact, many people don’t figure out what they want to do until well into their twenties, or sometimes even later.
+You're not alone.
+Many people don’t figure out what they want to do until well into their twenties, or sometimes even later.

 The main thing is to not to let your indecision paralyse you.
 Instead, think of it as a positive thing and use it to your advantage.
 Not having a set career plan gives you the freedom to explore different career options and maybe even try out a few graduate jobs that you couldn’t ever possibly imagine yourself doing for a living.

 So how can you start considering your different career options?
 One option is to have a go on a couple of career tests, and, for starters, you might want to try our free career test.
 We think it does its job pretty well (and it’s quite fun too).
 The test matches your skills, personality and interests with different industry sectors so you’ve narrowed down your choices, but you still have more than one option.

 Once you’ve got your shortlist of potential industry sectors, you can start researching them in more detail and see which ones appeal to you the most.
 Read our sector overviews, rifle through our occupational profiles and dip into some of the sector-specific articles.
 Career tests don’t necessarily have to be taken at face value, but they are a fantastic way of giving you some inspiration.